kean/Nuke/README.md

 Nuke.loadImage(with: url, into: imageView)
 ```

-Nuke will check if the image exists in the memory cache, and, if it does display, instantly display it.
-If not, Nuke will automatically load the image data, decode and decompress it in the background to prepare for display.
+Nuke will check if the image exists in the memory cache, and if it does, will instantly display it.
+If not, the image data will be loaded, decoded, processed and decompressed it the background.

-> To learn more about the image loading pipeline [see the dedicated section](#h_design).
+> See [Image Pipeline Overview](#h_design) to learn more.

 #### In a List

-When you request a new image for the existing view, the previous outstanding request gets canceled automatically and the view is prepared for reuse, making it extremely easy to load images in lists.
+When requesting a new image for the existing view, the previous outstanding request gets canceled automatically and the view is prepared for reuse, making it extremely easy to load images in lists.

 ```swift
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {